 In addition, CRMs save records of emails, text messages, and tasks around a given job, making it easy to see which leads have been followed up with and what has already been communicated to those leads.
 If you have questions about past communications, you can look back at these records to get the answers.
 This eliminates duplicate follow-up, increases accountability, and helps improve communication with potential customers.

 Enhancing Your Roofing Company Marketing with CRM Software

 While a CRM won’t do your marketing for you, you can use the tools in your roofing CRM to improve your lead follow-up, evaluate your marketing strategies, find new potential customers to reach, and keep all your leads more organized.
-Taking advantage of your CRM system in this way can give your roofing company marketing a significant boost.
+Taking advantage of your roofing software system in this way can give your roofing company marketing a significant boost.

 See a demo of the all-in-one roofing software designed to help you grow your business.